 Regression samples include only repeat loans (second and subsequent loans), and only those that were disbursed more than 7 days after the closure of the previous loan of the borrower.
 Standard errors are clustered by loan and presented in parentheses.
 Credit scores correspond to that of the merchant owning the business to which the loan was disbursed.
 Credit scores range between 300 and 900.
 Scores above 700 are assessed as good by the credit market.
 For the unscored loans, the borrowers did not have a long enough credit history at the time of the borrowing to have been assigned any score by the credit bureau.
 Non-performing loans are either defaulting or late loans.
 Late loans are those non-defaulting loans that took more than 30 days than the implied tenure to fully repay the loan.
-Default loans are loans with a shortfall > 5% of repayment amount which were either closed by the lender (written off) or still pending as of end 2019.
+Default loans are loans that had a shortfall > 5% of repayment amount and were either written off or still pending as of end 2019.
 For detailed definitions of samples see Table A1.
 For detailed notes on regressions see Table 6.